Marketing Objectives vs. Actions: Identifying Where the Discrepancies Occur

 - External campaigns are referring to outside targeted audience and generally are planned around a product or news release, event or publication publishing.
 This can include media advertising, database lists, and trade show attendees to name a few.
 Including these on the master calendar of activities is critical.

 Evaluate – Many marketing managers’ jobs are tied to ROI.
 Evaluation provides information about that Return on Investment.
 But regardless of how carefully ROI is managed, it is not possible to have successful marketing without thorough evaluation from traffic to and through a website to following leads to a sale.
 You have to know your reality to manage the business’ success.

-As the Director of Strategic Marketing at Fiber Optic Center, Inc. (FOC), I am very lucky to work with a brilliant technical staff and on an exciting Cooperative Marketing Program launch for 2018.
-We are combining our strategic marketing knowledge with partner needs for custom programs and campaigns.
+As the Director of Strategic Marketing at Fiber Optic Center, Inc. (FOC), I am very lucky to work with a brilliant technical staff and on an exciting Cooperative Marketing Program.
+We combine our strategic marketing knowledge with partner needs for custom programs and campaigns.
 I am thankful for the invaluable access I gained, in my previous consultative career, to an array of sales and marketing organizations and their strategic tactics.
 Looking forward to passing on some of that experience and my passion for B2B marketing.

 Additional resources from the FOC team include: